Structure, Functionality, and Bioceramics - Design Principles for High Performance

 r0_values = [1e-6, 5e-6, 10e-6] # Particle radius [m]: 1μm, 5μm, 10μm

-# time array (0-50 hours)
+# Time array (0-50 hours)

 t_hours = np.linspace(0, 50, 500)